surrsurus/gazelle/README.md

 ### Running the Tests

-To run the tests, pass the argument `test` to `gazelle.py`.
-On windows this would be `python gazelle.py test` and on Linux/OSX it would be `python2 gazelle.py test`
+To run the tests, run the `run_tests.py` file from the root directory.

 ### Code Examples